Montserrat G. Mukherjee

 The effects of her work speak for themselves, as do her clients and students.
 They praise her friendly and down-to-earth professionalism, as well as her in-depth medical and human knowledge.

-Montserrat G. Mukherjee founded The Yoga Therapy Institute in February 2017, in Amsterdam.
+Montserrat G. Mukherjee & The Yoga Therapy Institute

-“I love what I do, and I have a lot to be thankful for.
-I was blessed to learn from a pioneering Yoga Therapy diploma course in London, with a strong medical base.
-This gave me the solid foundation I needed to feel confident to work with clients, even those with the most difficult health conditions.
+“I am passionate about this work, and I have a lot to be thankful for.
+I was lucky to learn from a pioneering Yoga Therapy diploma program in London, with a strong medical base which resonated with my values of safety, and this gave me the solid foundation I needed to feel confident to work with clients, even those with the most challenging health conditions.
+Safety and respect for the human condition and putting human beings first above rigid systems of dogma have been the core and the inspiration for my work.

 My own personal mission?
-To keep on learning and to dedicate my life to training professional and compassionate Yoga Therapists who can make a real difference to people’s lives and their health.”
+To keep on learning and to dedicate my life to training professional and compassionate Yoga Therapists who can make a positive difference to people’s lives, and ultimately, to their communities and the world”.